 Your Guide to Employer Branding: How to Attract and Retain Top Tech Talent!

 Your employer brand is the impression people have about what it is like to work at your company, including current, previous, and future employees.
-A strong employer brand is just as critical as a consumer-facing brand when it comes to success.
+A competitive employer brand reputation is just as critical as a consumer-facing brand when it comes to success.

-Because candidates often decide which company they want to work for based upon how they perceive the company culture, and the way employees are treated.
-Companies with a strong employer brand often benefit from accessing, hiring, and retaining top talent that can help them achieve their overarching strategic goals.
+Because job seekers often decide which company they want to work for based upon how they perceive the company culture, and the way employees are treated.
+Companies with a strong reputation often benefit from attracting, hiring, and retaining top talent that can help them achieve their overarching strategic goals.

 Having a Strong Employer Brand is More Important Than Ever

-By demonstrating an employer brand that is rooted in your organization’s mission, vision, and values, you can differentiate your company to prospective candidates.
-If technologists can easily recognize and resonate with your employer brand, they are more likely to apply to your job opening, and if hired, stay with your company for a longer period of time.
+By demonstrating an employer brand that is rooted in your organization’s mission, vision, and values, you can differentiate your company from prospective candidates.
+If tech candidates can easily recognize and resonate with your employer’s brand, they are more likely to apply to your job opening, and if hired, stay with your company for a longer period of time.

-Companies with ambitious growth plans and a need for strong tech talent, need to develop a strong employer brand that enables them to attract and retain the best technologists.
+Companies with ambitious growth plans and a need to attract top tech talent must develop a vigorous outreach approach that enables them by attracting and retaining top talent.

 Your Guide to Employer Branding